-We are therefore looking for architects to submit designs for some of the blocks facing onto Gough Street in the next phase of our master plan with the intention that these designs will form part of the scheme that the community brings forward for the rest of the site.
+The competition therefore sought for architects to submit designs for some of the blocks facing onto Gough Street in the next phase of our master plan with the intention that these designs would form part of the scheme that the community brings forward for the rest of the site.

-The Deadline is 6pm on Friday May 26th
+The Deadline was 6pm on Friday May 26th

 The work has been made possible through the professional expertise and assistance of Calfordseaden, Francis Terry & Associates, Urban Engineering Studio, Maddox Associates and Alexandra Steed Urban.
 Based on community meetings and workshops, the major reasons behind the popularity of the Mount Pleasant Neighbourhood Forum’s proposals include:

 A stronger sense of place than the RMG proposals;